maxsviluppo/RistoSync/README.md

 - A Google Cloud Account (for Gemini API)

 ### 2. Database Setup (Supabase)
-Create a new Supabase project and run the following SQL query in the **SQL Editor** to set up the tables and security policies:
+Create a new Supabase project and run the following SQL query in the **SQL Editor** to set up the tables.

 ```sql
 -- 1. Profiles Table (Tenants)